roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/YAML file configurations.md

             volumeMounts:  # Mounts the volume to the container.
             - name: wordpress-pvc
               mountPath: /var/www/html
-          volumes:   # Creates a PV and a PVC to use the volume.
+          volumes:   # Creates a persistent volume (PV) and a persistent volume claim (PVC) to use the volume.
           - name: wordpress-pvc
             persistentVolumeClaim:
               claimName: wordpress-pv-claim
     ```

--   The following example shows the content of the wordpress-kubernetes-web-service.yaml file:
+-   The following template is an example of the wordpress-kubernetes-web-service.yaml file:

     ```
     apiVersion: v1   # The API version.
-    kind: Service    # The type of resource that you want to create.
+    kind: Service    # The type of the resource that you want to create.
     metadata:
       name: wordpress
       labels:
         app: wordpress
     spec:
       ports:
-        - port: 80   # The service port.
+        - port: 80   # The Service port.
-      selector:  # Uses a label to associate the service with the application.
+      selector:  # Uses a label to associate the Service with the application.
         app: wordpress
         tier: frontend
       type: LoadBalancer  #---11 The method that is used to access the application.
-In this example, a LoadBalancer service is used to automatically create an SLB instance.
+In this example, a LoadBalancer Service is used to automatically create a Server Load Balancer (SLB) instance.
     ```

-You can use the following YAML files to create the db deployment and service that correspond to the db service in the ACS cluster.
+You can use the following YAML files to create the Deployment and Service for the database application, which provides the same services as the database service in the Swarm cluster.

-**Note:** The following YAML files are only used as examples in contrast with the wordpress-swarm.yaml file in ACS.
-You must modify the YAML files.
-Then, you can deploy the YAML files.
+**Note:** The following YAML files are only used as examples in comparison with the wordpress-swarm.yaml file in Swarm.
+You must modify the YAML files before you deploy the YAML files.

--   The following example shows the content of the wordpress-kubernetes-db-deployment.yaml file:
+-   The following template is an example of the wordpress-kubernetes-db-deployment.yaml file:

     ```
     apiVersion: apps/v1